 Destination Zone

 The geographic coverage zone is the biggest premium driver.
-Australia-only policies are the cheapest.
-Worldwide excluding USA/Canada is mid-range.
-Worldwide including USA/Canada is the most expensive, reflecting the high cost of medical treatment in North America.
+New Zealand-only or Bali-only policies are the cheapest.
+Worldwide excluding USA and Canada is mid-range.
+Worldwide including USA and Canada is the most expensive option, reflecting the extremely high cost of medical treatment in North America.

 ๐Ÿ“…